ahkashif/php-oops/README.md

 		    echo "Hello World";
 		}
     }
+    new MyClass; // Hello World

-A constructor can have any number of arguments.
+> Note: A constructor can have any number of arguments.

+Destructors are called

 ## Functions

 	/**